Jordan Moore

-Jordan Moore (born 19 February 1994) is a Scottish former professional footballer and current Head of Talent ID & Recruitment at Dundee United.
+Jordan Moore (born 19 February 1994) is a Scottish former professional footballer.

 He began his career with Dundee United, and had loan spells with Airdrieonians and Dunfermline Athletic.
 After overcoming skin cancer in 2014, Moore returned to football on loan at Queen's Park.
 He left Dundee United in 2015 and played for Irish club Limerick, before leaving full-time football in 2016 to focus on cancer awareness campaigning.
 Moore played for Kelty Hearts in the East of Scotland Football League after going part-time.

 Playing career

 Moore was born in Glasgow and joined Dundee United at under-14 level.
 He was loaned to Scottish First Division side Airdrie United in February 2013 and scored on his debut from the penalty spot against Hamilton Academical in a 2–2 draw.
 He went on to make a total of nine appearances for Airdrie, scoring once more in a defeat away to Cowdenbeath before returning to Dundee United at the end of the season.

 Moore was once again loaned out for the 2013–14 season, this time to Scottish League One side Dunfermline Athletic where he was joined by fellow Dundee United players Ryan Ferguson and Luke Johnston.
 He made his debut for the club in a Scottish League Cup match on 3 August as a substitute for Ryan Wallace in the final three minutes of a 2–0 away win.
 Three weeks later he was given his first start for the club and scored twice as Dunfermline beat Stenhousemuir 5–4 away.
 He netted another brace on 2 November, in a 5–3 win at Elgin City, with two goals in a minute, the first a penalty which he won himself when fouled by David Niven.
 Four days later however, he was sent off for two bookings in a 1–3 defeat to Rangers at Ibrox, the second coming for conceding a penalty with a foul on Lee McCulloch, who converted the spot-kick.

 On 2 February 2015, Moore went on loan to Scottish League Two club Queen's Park until the end of the season.
 Six days after signing, he made his debut in a 4–1 win over Montrose, scoring two late goals, one from the penalty spot.
 He played seven more matches for the Glaswegian club, scoring once more, a last-minute winner as a substitute away to Elgin City on 14 March.

 On 23 December 2015, Moore left Dundee United by mutual agreement.
 He then had a brief spell with League of Ireland side Limerick before announcing his retirement from football in August 2016, but made his comeback to the game in at the end of the same month, joining Junior side Kelty Hearts.